tadesouaiaia/sibArc-website/docs/tmp/workshop_practical_tade.md

 ### 1000 Genomes Data

 Now that you have observed the PRS-portability problem in practice we are going to consider some analysis that can be used to provide a solution.
 Recall from the lecture that population structure and population assignment is often accomplished using principal components analysis (PCA) and that the primary population differences that drive the portability problem are difference in allele frequency and linkage disequilibrium.
 In the next exercise we will learn how to analyze and compare data from different populations and quantify linkage disequilibrium.
-In the final exercise we what PCA is and learn how it can be used to separate population data by recent ancestry.
-Both of these exercises use the 1000Genomes dataset which contains individuals from 26 different source populations from all five continents.
+In the final exercise we learn what PCA is and how it can be used to separate population data by recent ancestry.
+Both of these exercises use the 1000 Genomes dataset which contains individuals from 26 different source populations from five super-populations, Europe, East Asia, South Asian, Africa and America.

 ---